logicalroot/gpt-4v-demos/README.md

 ## Limitations

-To use the camera on iOS devices, Streamlit must be configured to use SSL.
+To use the camera input on iOS devices, Streamlit must be configured to use SSL.
 See [Streamlit docs](https://docs.streamlit.io/library/advanced-features/https-support).

 ## Contributing